 In my twenties and thirties, I spent my writing career in New York City creating short stories, comedy acts, plays, television treatments, ad copy, and commercials.
 I even ghost-wrote a book once.
 The idea of writing my own novel didn’t occur to me until my husband and I moved to California in 1986 when I was in my late thirties.
 What can I say?
 I’m a late bloomer.

-I read my first Nancy Drew book, Nancy Drew and the Secret of the Old Clock at the tender age of nine and have never looked back.
+Like so many other mystery writers, when I read my first Nancy Drew book, Nancy Drew and the Secret of the Old Clock, at the tender age of nine, I never looked back.
 I love a good mystery, in particular, humorous mysteries.
 Most of the time when I read a book, I like it to be on the humorous side.
 If I want to cry, I can pick up a newspaper and read the real estate or financial section.
 Tears will spring to my eyes immediately.

 So I decided to write a funny murder mystery series, beginning with Murder is a Family Business.
 After all, a writer lives inside her or his head and if I have to be in there 24/7, I’d like to have a few laughs along the way.
 Also, I felt my mystery series had to include two important things: the recently immigrated, which is one of America’s natural resources, and the family unit.